tuist/Command/docs/index.md

 features:
   - title: Linux-compatible
-    details: Process is compatible with Linux and macOS and we have a suite of tests that run on both platforms.
+    details: Command is compatible with Linux and macOS and we have a suite of tests that run on both platforms.
   - title: Async/await compatible
     details: The API is aligned with Swift's long-term plan for concurrency.
   - title: Maintain by Tuist
-    details: Process underpins Tuist's core functionality and is maintained by the Tuist community.
+    details: Command underpins Tuist's core functionality and is maintained by the Tuist community.
 ---